 Diks, C. & T.A.
 Makarewicz (2012), Initial Predictions in Learning-to-Forecast Experiment.
 Managing Market Complexity, Vol.662 of Lecture Notes in Economics and Mathematical Systems: 223-235, Springer Berlin Heidelberg 2013.

-Makarewicz T. (2019), Traders, forecasters and financial instability: A model of individual learning of anchor-and-adjustment heuristics, BERG Working Paper 141(624.6 KB), Universität Bamberg.
+Makarewicz T. (2019), Traders, forecasters and financial instability: A model of individual learning of anchor-and-adjustment heuristics, BERG Working Paper 141(624.6 KB, 56 pages), Universität Bamberg.

 Hommes, C.H. & T.A.
 Makarewicz (2017), Price level versus inflation targeting under heterogeneous expectations: a laboratory experiment.